andreasvc/openboek/README.md

   based on the output of https://github.com/gertjanvannoord/oudeboeken For a subset, manually corrected versions (gold standard spelling) of these are provided as well.
 - pos: manually corrected POS tags (CGN coarse tags).
-- quotes: manually annotated speakers of direct speech spans; annotated using https://github.com/muzny/quoteannotator/ For annotation guidelines and more information, see https://github.com/frenkvdberg/dutchqa
+- quotes: the .xml files contain manually annotated speakers of direct speech spans; annotated using https://github.com/muzny/quoteannotator/
+  For annotation guidelines and more information, see https://github.com/frenkvdberg/dutchqa The .tsv files contain both speaker and addressee annotations.

 ## Corpus